czhu95/booksim2/README.md

 `./utils/run.sh ./runfiles/RUN_FILE`

+log file can be processed by running python3

+`python utils/routing.py log/LOG_FILE`

-log file can be processed by running utils/routing.py log/LOG_FILE, which will generate a python pickle file "routing.pkl" under root directory.
+which will generate a python pickle file "routing.pkl" under root directory.

 The pickle file contains a python nested list for all routing information: